steve-fryatt/swiheader/README.md

 	make install

 from the root folder of the project.
 This will tokenise the MakeHeaders program, and also copy a pre-built header file with the SWIs necessary for other projects into to the GCCSDK environment.
+This is all that is required in order to use the headers for building other projects.

 To use MakeHeader to generate a new list of SWI names, it will be necessary to have access to a RISC OS system.
 If the Linux build folder can be accessed from RISC OS (eg. via Sunfish, HostFS or similar), run MakeHeader by double-clicking on it in the build folder -- it will update the AsmSWINames file to contain details of the SWIs present on the machine.